 AIOSEO allows you to easily find broken links and fix them with just a few clicks using their powerful redirection manager.
 For more details, please see our guide on how to track 404 pages and redirect them in WordPress.

 We hope this article helped you learn how to regenerate your permalinks in WordPress.
-You may also want to see our guide on how to choose the best website builder or our expert pick of the best domain registrars.
+You may also want to see our guide on SEO-friendly URL structures in WordPress or our expert pick of the best backlink checker tools.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.